 Tribal Climate Adaptation Guidebook

 Created by the Oregon Climate Change Research Institute with support from Adaptation International, this guidebook provides a climate change adaptation planning framework for tribal communities.
-The report offers a stepwise framework on adaptation planning in tribal communities, and over 30 case studies of tribes already in the adaptation process.
+The report offers a stepwise framework on adaptation planning, and over 30 case studies of tribes already in the adaptation process.
 It identifies opportunities for working with both Traditional Knowledges (TKs) and western science, and is designed to be useful for tribes at any stage of adaptation planning.

 Comprehensive guidance is provided within 5 Steps to adaptation planning:

 The process begins with centering the tribe’s adaptation effort in the tribe’s vision and priorities.
 Guidance is also given in this step on tribal leadership and community engagement, as well as opportunities to incorporate TKs in climate change adaptation planning.

 Step 1: Center the Tribe’s Adaptation Effort details each of the following processes: